Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Minimal spanning acycles

 \section{Minimal spanning acycles}

-Recall the notion of spanning acycles from Definition \ref{def:SA}.
-This section explores many interesting combinatorial properties of (minimal) spanning acycles which are of independent interest.
-To avoid tedium, we do not always single out the results for the case of minimal spanning tree, i.e., $d = 1$.
-Since these are classical results in combinatorial optimization and graph theory, one can refer to \cite{Algorithms09,MSTWiki} for graph-theoretic (and expectedly simpler) proofs of these results for the minimal spanning tree.
-However, we mention that our proofs do not need any modification for the case $d = 1$.
-We start with elementary simplicial homology results that will be used often in the paper.
-The following lemma is a corollary of Lemma~\ref{lem:delfinado}.
+\gt{Our main goal here is to derive Theorems~\ref{thm:death_MSA} and \ref{thm:l1_stability}.} Additionally, we introduce several relevant combinatorial properties of (minimal) spanning acycles.
+To avoid tedium, we do not always single out the results for the case of minimal spanning tree, i.e., \gt{the $d = 1$ case}; since these are classical results, one can refer to \cite{Algorithms09, MSTWiki} for graph-theoretic (and expectedly simpler) proofs.
+Some of these results are direct consequences of the fact that the space of boundaries is a vector space \gt{and, hence, allows for a natural matroid to be defined}.
+Others, such as Kruskal's algorithm are folklore, but are included here for completeness as they do not appear in the literature for acycles.